georgelepsaya/qcp-omics/README.md

 # QCP-Omics Usage

-[TOC]

-# Metadata File Guide for qcp-omics
+# Metadata File Guide

 ## Overview

-The `qcp-omics` tool (`qcp`) provides powerful capabilities for preprocessing and analyzing omics datasets.
 This guide explains how to create a metadata file required for running the tool in both interactive and metadata modes.

 ## Modes of Operation